theam/aws-lambda-benchmark/README.md

 ---

+## Deploying Lambda functions
+We have avaiable a set of examples that will give you all the stuff required to get your function deployed in AWS.

+For example, [this page](examples/hello-world/setup.md) gives you a step by step guide on how to deploy a Rust Lambda function.
+The `Hello-World` code we used for benchmarking is [here](examples/hello-world)

 ## Triggering your function through API Gateway

 First of all, we will need to create a few resources before we can trigger our Lambda Function.
 Go to `API Gateway` in the AWS Console.